baidu/bfe-book/en_us/background/what-is-bfe.md

 (2) Unified operation and maintenance

-​	For the security policies that need to be widely used by multiple services, you only need to make modification on BFE platform.
+​	For the security policies that need to be widely used by multiple services, you only need to make modifications on BFE platform.

 (3) Enhanced traffic control